AdobeDocs/workfront.en/help/workfront-fusion/scenarios/templates/create-scenarios-with-fusion-templates.md

 description: Adobe Workfront FusionTemplates feature allow you to create and use existing templates as a starting point for your Workfront Fusion scenarios.
 ---

-# Create scenarios with `Adobe Workfront Fusion` templates
+# Create scenarios with Adobe Workfront Fusion templates

-`Adobe Workfront Fusion`Templates feature allow you to create and use existing templates as a starting point for your `Workfront Fusion` scenarios.
+Adobe Workfront FusionTemplates feature allow you to create and use existing templates as a starting point for your Workfront Fusion scenarios.

 ## Access requirements